rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

 We exposed the Traefik dashboard and deployed an example application to our Kubernetes cluster.
 Of course, now it is time to build on this.
 The issuing of certificates and deployment of the ingress routes, for example, is something that can be automated as well.

-However for now we will leave it to this, and hopefully you learned enough from it so that you can build out your Kubernetes cluster yourself.
-In the future I will definitely post some more about it.
+However for now we will leave it to this, and hopefully, you learned enough from it so that you can build out your Kubernetes cluster yourself.
+In the future, I will definitely post some more about it.

 See you next time! :wave: